 - Abdominal breathing, thoracic breathing, clavicular breathing

 like mukha dhauti, jala neti, and trataka along with eye exercises can be taught.

-As yoga practice continues consistently, many problems may disappear and movement from standing to sitting may become smoother and simpler.
+As Chair yoga practice continues consistently, many problems may disappear and movement from standing to sitting may become smoother and simpler.
 Thus, one shall be able to shift to a yoga mat and begin to practice modified versions of Suryanamaskara.
 Eventually build the stamina and agility to practice in a regular group yoga class.

 The major root causes of most problems in people today are stress and incorrect posture.
 Targeting on elimination of these solves many problems.
 If yoga practice is regular from an early age, it will eliminate many long term health problems.

 Working on annamaya kosha, pranayama kosha and manomaya kosha shall bring about a great difference in the journey to recovery.
 Consistency is the key to achieve any results.
 Practice each day with mindfulness and alignment.

 Yogic knowledge is a Powerful tool to bring a change in the overall health and wellness of a person.
 Therefore, our goal should be to educate and help.
 Educating people in making chair yoga a lifestyle habit is our goal as yoga teachers.

 This blog was originally written by Fatema Abbas Hararwala, Level 2 Indea Yoga Teacher, and edited by Team Indea Yoga.
 This was a part of his dissertation work during her Level 2 Teacher Training Course.